mind-gravity/Celer-iOS-SDK/README.md

     end
   end
 ```

-Note: We currently do not support simulators.
-To build and run this sample, you should choose a device instead of simulators.
+Updated: With updated framework, simulators can build and run this sample application.
+There are a few steps to make it run on simulators.
+1. Download framework in https://drive.google.com/file/d/1liFSbIs3KdEcka9lB0oSzEKlL-6AyQaz/view.
+Rename it to Celersdk.framework.
+2. In file directory ~/Celer-iOS-SDK/Pods/Celer/Frameworks, replace previous Celersdk.framework with new one.
+3. Build and run with simutlators in XCode.

 # Add Payment funtionality to your app